Guido Fibbia: 2nd World War

-When the war against France and Great Britain started, he performed his first missions from Caselle (Torino) and Albenga.
+When the war against France and Great Britain started, he performed his first missions from Caselle Torinese (Turin) and Albenga.

 In September 1940 he moved to 95^ Squadriglia 18° Gruppo 3° Stormo, and in October he flew with Corpo Aereo Italiano during the Battle of Britain.

 He operated escort missions from Ursel base (Belgium) engaging in several dogfights with British Supermarine Spitfires.
 On 11 November 1940 he crashlanded in the vicinity of Cassel (France).

 North Africa and Greece

 In January 1941 he was sent to Libya and on 14 April, during an escort mission on Junkers Ju 87 over Tobruk, he shot down a British Hurricane and damaged another.

 Between August and September 1941 he got the qualification for monoplanes Fiat G.50 and Macchi C.200.